audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 for details of any issues that have been identified after release of this version.

+ * Duplicating (or otherwise copying) a selection region up to 128 samples, then using Repair, causes a crash if the track containing the copied audio is selected.

+ * Tracks > Stereo Track to Mono causes a crash in Debug builds (but not in Release builds)

  * Starting monitoring in Meter Toolbar after recording in another project window then closing it causes a crash